OCA/sale-workflow/sale_service_project/README.rst

    tasks or analytic lines.
 #.
 Confirm Sale Order.
 A new child project will be created and assigned to the
    Sale Order.
 #.
+Choose a project stage to check "consume materials", when a task go to this stage, it will consume the associated materials
+#.
 Manage the task/s created and invoice when task is closed.